 In recent years, Microsoft has evolved the program to increase its accessibility to even more employees.
 The program expanded to interns in 2014.
 The minimum volunteer hour rule was reduced and then eliminated in 2016; the annual company donation match limit and the hourly volunteer match rate were both increased.
 That same year, the company also formed Microsoft Philanthropies, an organization leading the company’s philanthropic efforts, including employee giving.

-Employee participation in the giving program rose to 74 percent in 2018, supporting 21,785 nonprofits and schools.
+US-based employee participation in the giving program rose to 77 percent in 2019, supporting 23,500 nonprofits and schools.

 “The passion of our team and the infrastructure of this program are what make it happen,” said Mary Snapp, corporate vice president and head of Microsoft Philanthropies.
 “We’ve become so flexible in the ways that we invite people to give and so nimble responding to causes people care about that we are actually attracting purpose-driven employees to work at this company because of the history, legacy, and strength of the giving program.”